Probate Services

 What we offer

-We offer great value, fixed-cost estate administration services.
-Unlike many solicitors, the cost is based on the complexity of your estate and not a percentage of the estate value.’
+We firstly offer free consultation, followed by great value, fixed-cost estate administration services.
+The cost is based on the complexity of your estate and not a percentage of the estate value.

 Is it Necessary?

 Probate is not always necessary when a person dies, it really depends on the assets that they leave behind.
+It will depend on: value of the estate, assets the person owned and how those assets were held.
 If a person owns a property in their sole name, then probate will be required.
 If not, it depends on how much money they have in the bank, overseas or may have given away.
+At Maple Wills we will always offer clear transparent advice if Probate is needed or not.

 Wishes